to display great technical skill and brilliance in a performance or activity.

 Enrolment fees are determined each year based on cost predictions and secured funding.
 We try to maintain affordability for families, while also ensuring that we can keep the doors open and our artists and teaching staff paid!
 If cost becomes a barrier for your family, please connect with us regarding the DCCS Bursary Fund, or apply for the Dawson Creek Arts & Wellness Fund.

 Your first invoice will be assessed and emailed to you as soon as it has been processed.
-Please note that the first invoice will also include the annual $10 DCCS membership fee.
+Please note that the first invoice will also include the annual $10 DCCS membership fee, if you haven’t already paid it with another transaction.
 Please ensure your email address is typed correctly!

 VOLUNTEERS